abodelot/aspic-cpp/README.md

 	[1, 2, 3]
     ["abc", [3.14, 4.93]]

-Returns an array, which contains result of each expressions.
+Returns a new array, which contains result of each expressions.

+### HashMap expression

+Syntax:

+    { expr: expr, ... }

+Examples:

+    {}
+    {"a": 1, "b": 2}
+    {123: ["hello", "world"]}

+Returns a new hashmap object, which maps each key to corresponding value.

 ### Control structures